-An introduction to the basic concepts and systems of government and politics in a historical and modern context.
-This course examines major texts in the history of political thought and the questions they raise about the design of the political and social order.
+This course is an introduction to the basic concepts and systems of government and politics in a historical and modern context.
+It examines major texts in the history of political thought and the questions they raise about the design of the political and social order.
 It considers the ways in which thinkers have responded to the particular political problems of their day, and the ways in which they contribute to a broader understanding of modern justice, democracy, and the relationship of the individual to the state.